Neural

 Token Killer

 Semantic compression proxy daemon for Claude Code.
-Reduces tool output by 70–99% before it reaches the LLM context - using three progressive compression layers with optional local neural inference.
+Reduces tool output by up to 92% (measured on docker logs; stack traces 56–83%) before it reaches the LLM context.
+Four progressive compression layers, optional local neural inference, model-agnostic context injection.

 install curl -fsSL https://ntk.valraw.com/install.sh | sh